bravesoftdz/TsmPluginFx/README.md

 TsmPluginFramework enables development of TransModeler plugins with integrated scripted GUI, parameter configurations, and user's core business logic - all in a unified workflow.

-TsmPluginFramework wrapps up TransModeler's raw TsmApi COM interfaces, Parameter Editor interface, Vehicle Monitor APIs, and Gisdk scripting into a high-level appliaction framework.
+TsmPluginFramework wrapps up TransModeler's raw TsmApi COM interfaces, Parameter Editor interface, Vehicle Monitor APIs, and Gisdk scripting into a high-level application framework.

 Caliper Gisdk script compiler is embedded in the framework as Just-in-Time (JIT) compiling engine.
 This allows genreating native looking user interfaces consistent with TransModeler's own UI theme.